 Our detailed response to the proposals for the protection of open space is published here:

-Response to the 2019 Open Spaces and Local Plan Review
+Our response to the 2019 Open Spaces and Local Plan Review

 A summary of all the responses to the consultation is set out below: